maxgio92/notes/content/notes/the-binary-i-ship-is-the-binary-i-want-to-test.md

 Kernel uprobes are useful, but they are not free.

-Every call to a probed function takes an `INT3` trap into the kernel, runs the BPF program, and returns to userspace.
+Every call to a probed function triggers a software breakpoint.
+The CPU traps into the kernel, the BPF program runs, and execution returns to userspace.
 The cost is mostly fixed per call.
 A tiny function called millions of times hurts far more than a large function called once.

 I measured four cases with 100 uprobes on an AMD Ryzen 7 7840U.
 Each benchmark ran ten times: